snalahi/Python-Classes-and-Inheritance/README.md

 #### Mind it, mentioning `self` inside a function or method definition implies that `self` is not an argument.
 That's the instance of the class upon which the method can be called as `instance of class (as self).method()`.
 That's it!!!
 Again mind it, `self` is just a keyword to represent the instance of the class upon which the method can be called.

+We have instance variables that belong to every particular instance and we have class variables which belong to a class.